-In Kirby Triple Deluxe, you might wonder what the the Amazing Mirror is doing in the final boss's room.
-It occurred to me later that Kirby and Meta Knight had to fly up into the sky to get to the mirror, which certainly put the mirror into Sectonia's domain and reach, and because Queen Sectonia is so vain, she has probably been using it as a personal looking glass.
-The mirror may not be why she's so evil, but it could be one explanation for how she became so monstrously vain.
+In Kirby: Triple Deluxe, you might wonder what the Dimension Mirror is doing in the final boss's room.
+It occurred to me later that Kirby and Meta Knight had to fly up into the sky to get to the mirror, which certainly put it into Sectonia's domain and reach, and because Queen Sectonia is so vain, she has probably been using it as a personal looking glass.
+It may not be why she's so evil, but it could be one explanation for how she became so monstrously vain.

 Keep in mind that most of these "enemies" are completely innocent.
 Most of them just sit there until Kirby either devours them or destroys their souls.

 Also keep in mind he doesn't actually kill them, as you can later spit them out in Super Star.

 You know, if Kirby hadn't been around in Episode 39 where Boukyakku made everyone forget who Escargon is, Escargon might have headed to the ocean for a different reason...